Music of Sonic the Hedgehog: Reception and legacy

 Many have described the melody of Green Hill Zone as instantly recognizable in pop culture, often being ranked among the greatest video game songs of all time.
 GamesRadar+ has noted that the song is still being continually remixed on YouTube years after release.
 During the franchise's 30th anniversary, Dreams Come True released a single based on Green Hill Zone's theme known as "Tsugi no Se~no!
 De – On The Green Hill – DCT version" on July 7, 2021, with the music video for it being released in September.
 An alternate version using Genesis instruments was released as "Masado & Miwasco Version".
-A remix of the Star Light Zone theme was used during the opening ceremony of the 2020 Summer Olympics in Tokyo, Japan, which Nakamura expressed gratitude for.
-On June 23, 2021, the official "Sonic 30th Anniversary Symphony" was released on YouTube, featuring a Sonic music concert by the Prague Philharmonic Orchestra, as well as performances by Crush 40 and Tomoya Ohtani.
+A remix of the Star Light Zone theme was used during the opening ceremony of the 2020 Summer Olympics in Tokyo, Japan, which Masato Nakamura expressed gratitude for.

+On June 23, 2021, the Sonic Symphony concert tour, in which original arrangements of various Sonic the Hedgehog music are performed, started with the Sonic the Hedgehog 30th Anniversary Symphony.
+The concert featured performances by the Prague Philharmonic Orchestra, the Tomoya Ohtani Band, Crush 40, and Nathan Sharp and was presented as a free live stream on YouTube and Twitch.
+The tour would have its first live concert on October 12, 2022 at the 2022 Brasil Game Show and more live concerts in late 2023 and 2024 as Sonic Symphony World Tour.

 Music from the first two games have also appeared in other entries, namely Sonic Adventure 2 (2001), Sonic Generations (2011), and Sonic Mania (2017).
 The melody for Emerald Hill Zone was also used during a promotion of the second film.
 Due to it being owned by Dreams Come True, however, there have been occasional legal issues with using or remixing the soundtrack; an example of this was Sonic Spinball (1993), which had new music hastily composed by Howard Drossin after the game had already been shipped with music from the first game, without licensing it.
-The theme used for Green Hill Zone in the second 8-bit game was later remixed as "Sonic – You Can Do Anything" for the Japanese and European versions of Sonic CD, sung by Keiko Utoku, while Bridge Zone's theme from the first game was also remixed into Tails' theme in Sonic Adventure.
+The theme used for Green Hills Zone in the second 8-bit game was later remixed as "Sonic – You Can Do Anything" for the Japanese and European versions of Sonic CD, sung by Keiko Utoku, while Bridge Zone's theme from the first game was also remixed into Tails' theme in Sonic Adventure.